ImperialDesSoc/handbook/source/general-information.rst

 .. raw:: html

   <div style="text-align:center">
-  <a class="btn btn-info btn-custom" href="#" role="button" style="margin-bottom:20px;white-space:normal;">Information Security Policy</a>
+  <a class="btn btn-info btn-custom" href="http://www.imperial.ac.uk/admin-services/secretariat/college-governance/charters/policies-regulations-and-codes-of-practice/information-security-/" role="button" style="margin-bottom:20px;white-space:normal;">Information Security Policy</a>
   </div>

-.. todo:: The above link currently isn't working.
-It should be fixed shortly.

 .. important::
   If you lose anything, report it promptly to the security officer in Sherfield building (no. 20 on :ref:`campus map <appendix-map>`, internal tel.
 4444).
 It is especially important to report a lost or stolen id card.
 If you find an ID card or any apparently lost property in the school, please hand it into the undergraduate office or postgraduate office.